-We examine five types of nominal wages: (1) the regular monthly salaries of fulltime male employees; (2) the annual earnings of full-time male employees; (3) the regular monthly salaries of full-time female employees; (4) the annual earnings of fulltime female employees; and (5) the hourly wage of part-time female employees.10
+We examine five types of nominal wages: (1) the regular monthly salaries of fulltime male employees; (2) the annual earnings of full-time male employees; (3) the regular monthly salaries of full-time female employees; (4) the annual earnings of full-time female employees; and (5) the hourly wage of part-time female employees.

-Since the bonus payments to employees prevailing in Japan are unlike those in other countries, the extent of Japanese downward nominal wage rigidity may differ substantially depending on whether or not bonus payments are included.11 Thus, we analyze both regular monthly salaries and annual earnings that include bonus payments.
-In addition, since detailed data on working hours are not available, we do not convert the monthly salaries and annual earnings to an hourly wage basis.^{12, 13} We also divide the samples by sex (male or female) and employment status (full-time or part-time) because the Japanese labor markets for male, female, and full- and part-time employees may well have different characteristics, and because the survey was conducted solely on females.14 to the Labour Force Survey (Ministry of Public Management, Home Affairs, Posts and Telecommunications), there were 7.2 million female employees between the ages of 24 and 39 on average during 1993-98, equivalent to 34.8 percent of the total population of 20.7 million female employees.
-Furthermore, by restricting the samples to those who had been employed at the same company for two consecutive years, the samples used in this paper comprise about 29.8 percent of the total female employees (according to the Survey on Economic Trends [Ministry of Health, Labor and Welfare], on average 14.4 percent of regular employees left their jobs within less than one year during 1993-98).
+Since the bonus payments to employees prevailing in Japan are unlike those in other countries, the extent of Japanese downward nominal wage rigidity may differ substantially depending on whether or not bonus payments are included.8 Thus, we analyze both regular monthly salaries and annual earnings that include bonus payments.9 In addition, since detailed data on working hours are not available, we do not convert the monthly salaries and annual earnings to an hourly wage basis.
+We also divide the samples by sex (male or female) and employment status (full-time or part-time) because the Japanese labor markets for male, female, and full- and part-time employees may well have different characteristics, and because the survey was conducted solely on females.10